The Internet is Serious Business!

 This server appealed very strongly to 4chan (really, /b/) culture, which was one of the reasons I played on it so frequently.
 JTFish is one of us, and he established a server with a very freewheeling and libertarian atmosphere, much like 4chan itself: nearly everything was allowed, and there were no rules against any sort of player behavior or conduct.
 We could type and say anything, curse and insult anyone; sprays were regularly pornographic; and very rarely did anybody ever get kicked—and if they did, most of the time is was due to an admin screwing around rather than as a punishment for breaking a rule.
 (There did exist a few rules, but I remember that most of them were applicable only to the server admins, as a way to prevent them from abusing their admin powers too much.
 Some abuse was expected, of course.)
 The Desuroom was also one of the few servers that encouraged micspam, something that I and many others regularly participated in and enjoyed thoroughly.

-harbl_hotel 24/7, and also seems to imitate very closely the original Desuroom, including the low gravity and friendly fire.
-As of December 2018, this new Desuroom is still up and running, but hardly ever populated.
-If you, like me, enjoyed playing on the original Desuroom and have fond memories of it, then you should give this new server a look, add it to your favorites list, and check back on it frequently.
+In 2018, however, a new server calling itself the Desuroom appeared, with IP address 184.108.40.206:27015; it was not established by JTFish, but it runs Harbl Hotel 24/7, and also imitates very closely the original Desuroom, including the low gravity, friendly fire, and short respawn times.
+In February 2021 the founder of the server passed its ownership to me, whereupon I renamed it to the Desuroom Revival.
+This current server has now been up and running for a few years, but it suffers from a want of activity, and is hardly ever populated.
+If you, like me, enjoyed playing on the original Desuroom and have fond memories of it, then you should give the Desuroom Revival a look, add it to your favorites list, and check back on it frequently.
 If it becomes popular, then it will be like the original Desuroom never even shut down.